SystemsApproach/ops/control.rst

 This section sketches the data model for Aether's connectivity service as a way of illustrating the role Runtime Control plays.
-These models are specified in YANG (for which we include a concrete example of one of the modeld), but since the Control API is generated from these specs, it is equally valid to think in terms of an API that supports REST's GET, POST, PATCH, DELETE operations on a set of objects (resources):
+These models are specified in YANG (for which we include a concrete example of one of the models), but since the Runtime Control API is generated from these specs, it is equally valid to think in terms of an API that supports REST's GET, POST, PATCH, DELETE operations on a set of objects (resources):

 * GET: Retrieve an object.
 * POST: Create an object.